 Arrive at any time as there are no planned activities.
 We will be departing by noon on Day 2 - so check into our hotel and enjoy the city.
-Enjoy any free time by exploring the wonders that this city has to offer from our centrally-located hotel in Copacabana or take an optional city tour.
-Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
+Enjoy any free time by exploring the wonders that this city has to offer from our centrally-located hotel in Copacabana or take an optional city tour. *Please note: if you have pre-booked the Peru Adrenaline Bundle your CEO will inform you upon arrival when you will see each activity throughout your tour, dates subject to change: full day rafting (Day 36 - Cuzco) and half-day horseback riding (Day 42 - Cuzco).
+For more information on the shows see the Optional Activities section. *Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
 We appreciate your patience and understanding that these occurrences are outside of our control.
 "God made the world in six days, the seventh he devoted to Rio."
 So say the Cariocas, residents of this beautiful city.
 Few cities enjoy such a dramatic setting as Rio.
 Brilliant, white beaches at Copacabana and Ipanema, deep blue waters of the Atlantic, the luminescent green of Guanabara Bay, the bare blue slopes of the Sugar Loaf and the steep green hills behind, combine to make Rio unique.
 Standing over it all, atop Corcovado, is the huge statue of Christ the Redeemer, which is the best place from which to appreciate the city.
 From the top of the Pao do Açucar (Sugar Loaf), which can be reached by cable car, you will see superb panoramic views of the city and area.
 Head to some of the famous beaches, and prepare yourself for an experience unlike anything else on Earth.
 There are many optional activities your tour leader can help you to arrange.
 Few cities enjoy such a dramatic setting as Rio, whose images of the Corcovado (Christ the Redeemer) and Pao de Açucar (Sugar Loaf) are synonymous with Carnival and the joie de vivre embodied by the Cariocas.
 Head to some of the famous beaches like Ipanema or Copacabana, and prepare yourself for an experience unlike anything else on Earth.

 Day 10-11 Estancia Stay (1B,2L,2D)